nbalakr2/Data-Mining-Project-1/README.md

 # Data-Mining-Project-1

 ## Introduction: The Problem
 For this project, I wanted to focus on hearing loss and its predictors.
-As someone who makes and listens to music at high volumes, I have a personal stake in understanding what factors contribute to long-term hearing damage.
+As someone who makes and listens to music at high volumes on a regular basis, I have a personal stake in understanding what factors contribute to long-term hearing damage.
 The problem I’m trying to address is: *what levels and thresholds actually feed into cumulative hearing loss, and what predictors (such as age, sex, or exposure to noise) are most strongly related to this outcome?*

 The guiding questions for my analysis are:
 - How do hearing thresholds vary across age groups?